- Getting started

 Adding the Microsoft Outlook 365 connection

-To create a connection to your Microsoft Outlook 365 instance, perform the following steps:- Select Integration Service from the left rail.
+To create a connection to your Microsoft Outlook 365 instance, proceed as follows:

 - From the Connectors list, select Microsoft Outlook 365, or use the search bar to find the connector.